rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

  ![screenshot](img/resources.png)

 Gnome Resources is similar to the Windows Task Manager.
-Here is a [link](https://apps.gnome.org/Resources/) to the homepage describing Resources.
+Here is a [link](https://apps.gnome.org/Resources/) to the homepage describing Gnome Resources.

 **Installation Instructions**